Venafi/vault-pki-monitor-venafi/README.md

     $ wget -q https://github.com/Venafi/vault-pki-monitor-venafi/releases/download/v0.0.1/venafi-pki-monitor_v0.0.1_linux_strict.zip
     ```

+   :pushpin: **NOTE**: Release binaries are built and tested using the latest generally
+   available version of Vault at the time.
+Backward compatibility with older versions of Vault
+   is typical but not confirmed by testing.

 1. Compare the checksum of the package to the listed value on the GitHub release page.

     ```text